SURYASNAIR1/Cybersecurity-/Security Assessment of Wi-Fi.md

 ![image](https://user-images.githubusercontent.com/123303806/230722288-6d3590b5-efd9-4dd1-bb62-a52050792cab.png)

-3.Create an Access point with any Wi-Fi encryption standard and start testing the security of that connection using any Wi-Fi security testing tools,which should include (Aircrack-Ng, Wifite, not limited).Try to capture the 4-wayhandshake using these methods.
+3.Create an Access point with any Wi-Fi encryption standard and start testing the security of that connection using any Wi-Fi security testing tools,which should include (Aircrack-Ng, Wifite, not limited).Try to capture the 4-way handshake using these methods.

 Ans : Wi-Fi Encryption Standards: